 In Leviticus 25:8-12 and 35-43 we discover that God directed the Israelites to care for their fellow citizens as well as strangers and travelers.
 The instructions are detailed.
 God prohibited the Israelites from collecting interest on financial loans or on food that a person might give a poor and needy person.
 The Israelites were instructed to not buy a fellow Israelite who offered himself as a slave in order to live.
 Instead, the Israelite was to told to hire him as one would hire an employee until the year of Jubilee.
 Why did God give this instruction?
-The answer is found in Lev.
-25:38.
+The answer is found in Leviticus 25:38.

 God presented His own care for them as the reason they should be generous and kind to others.
-In Deut.
-24:14,17 the Israelites were also commanded to not take advantage of the poor, needy whether alien, widow, or orphan.
+In Deuteronomy 24:14,17 the Israelites were also commanded to not take advantage of the poor, needy whether alien, widow, or orphan.
 They were not to require surety for the help that was being offered either.

 God’s Welfare Tax

 God also imposed a local welfare tax or tithe in addition.